cs481-ekh/f22-kitty-cat-studios/docs/AI_functions.md

 ### AI Target Locking

 * QueryLockOnEngage() **Line 224**
+    * This method is checking a timer and the Runner current lock on status to either start a timer to for locking on or start a count down for the remaining time the Runner can be locked on to it's current target.
+This method may be fine to keep unless we don't want the AI to stop targeting based off of a timer, instead distances and priority targets.

 * QueryLockOnDisengage() **Line 237**
+    * Just like QueryLockOnEngage(), this method is checking if it should stop targeting the opposing Runner.

 * LockOn() **Line 249**
     * This function will check if it's currently locked on to a Runner.
 If not, it'll attempt to locate the closest Runner and lock on.
 If it is locked on, it'll stop targetting whichever Runner it was targeting and stop the lock on timer.